vietanhnl95/curious-duck/content/about/index.md

 ## About me

-Hi, my name is Viet Anh.
-I have been working in the Data Science field for a few years for some technology companies in Vietnam.
+Hi, my name is Viet Anh, a daydreamer, tech lover and data enthusiast.
 This blog isn't my résumé; therefore, if you want to know more about my experiences, please take a look at my maybe-up-to-date <a href="https://www.linkedin.com/in/viet-anh-nguyen-16116710a/">Linkedin profile</a>
 <br/><br/>

 Other than that, here are some hobbies of mine to be mentioned: